ZohrehShams/iCon/README.md

 2. You might need to add Scala: Right-clic on Speedith.Core module -> Add Framework support -> Scala.
 Then in the same module mark src/main/scala as Sources Root.
 3. Entry point is Speedith.Gui/src/main/java/speedith/Main

-If it complains about i18/strings resources, then Build -> rebuild project
+If it complains about i18/strings resources, then Build -> rebuild project.

+To regenerate "generated antlr3 sources" open Maven tool window and execute plugin antlr3.

 ## Building iCon